codemagic-ci-cd/codemagic-docs/content/getting-started/signup.md

 Enter your email address and name and click **Create account** to get started.
 Codemagic will then send a six-character authentication key on the provided email address.
 Enter the authentication key and click **Continue** to verify the email address and finish signup.
 Note that an unused key expires in 10 minutes.

 You will be sent a new authentication key every time you need to log in again.
 ## Connecting several repository integrations

+Private repositories.
 You can connect several repository accounts (GitHub, GitHub app, GitLab, Bitbucket) with one Codemagic account or Codemagic team (read more about managing team integrations [here](../teams/teams/#managing-team-integrations)).

 1. Log in to Codemagic with the account you signed up.
 2. Click on your account avatar at the bottom left and open **User settings**.